 - Median 50% of games – 5 minutes

 - Bottom 25% of games – 3 minutes

 As you can see, games in the classic category tend to have the longest play sessions.
-The two genres that drive these numbers most are Casino games and Card games (GameAnalytics).
+The two genres that drive these numbers most are Casino games and Card games.

-Looking at all game categories combined, the average session length among the top 25% of games was 9 minutes.
-Moreover, the games in the medium range average at 5 minutes.
-Finally, the games on the lower end had an average session length of 3 minutes.
+Looking at all game categories combined, the average session length among the top 25% of games was 7 minutes.
+That’s two minutes less than in the previous year.
+Moreover, the games in the medium range average at 4 minutes, one minute less than the previous year.
+Finally, the games on the lower end had an average session length of 3 minutes, which stayed the same.

 How to Increase Session Length for Mobile Games?